torvista/Zen_Cart-Backup_MySQL_database/README.md

-# Backup-MySQL-for-Zen-Cart
+# Backup MySQL for Zen Cart

-Add-On: BACKUP_MYSQL Admin Tool
+Plugin: BACKUP_MYSQL Admin Tool
-Designed for: Zen Cart v1.5.x series (tested on Zen Cart 1.56a/php7.3) Created by: DrByte
+Designed for: Zen Cart v1.5.x series (tested up to Zen Cart 1.58) Created by: DrByte

 This essential tool provides an Admin-based interface to